 SUGGESTIONS FOR SERVING BAKED HONEY AND MUSTARD LIMA BEANS

 This makes a lovely side dish for any meal.
 You want to think about flavours and textures that will compliment this dish when deciding what to serve it with.
-This goes wonderfully with anything that has a smoky flavour, such as ham, ham steaks, or smoked sausages.
-This also includes bacon joints, bacon chops and smoked pork chops.
+This goes wonderfully with anything that has a smoky flavour, such as ham, ham steaks, smoked sausages, bacon joints, bacon chops, or smoked pork chops.

 This tasty casserole makes a lovely side dish for four people.
 It also makes a fabulous main dish for vegetarians; in which case it will feed two people.
 If you are serving it as a main dish for two vegetarians I would add some rice and perhaps a salad and some kind of a bread or biscuit to serve alongside.

 You can double the quantities if you are feeding more people but do be sure to bake it in a shallow casserole dish, and adjust the baking time accordingly.